 • Projects where the JFRE grant positively impacts the largest number and serves the most at-risk populations will be prioritized.

 • JFRE seeks to support projects where the nonprofit is leveraging a JFRE grant to secure additional internal and/or external funding and to facilitate or encourage further investment/improvement in the immediate area by others.
+Priority will be given to organizations that have demonstrated efforts to secure funding from FEMA, PA PCCD, or other funding sources, and to projects that are ineligible or not covered by said funding.

 ELIGIBILITY